DataWeightsAndCombination

 To summarize the situation specifically for ALMA data processed by the ALMA Project:

-CASE 1) CASA 4.2.1 and earlier: Weights were calculated on a per spw bases and scaled by Nchan/[(Tsys(i) * Tsys(j)] using calwt=True at the applycal stage for Tsys table.
+Case 1) CASA 4.2.1 and earlier: Weights were calculated on a per spw bases and scaled by Nchan/[(Tsys(i) * Tsys(j)] using calwt=True at the applycal stage for Tsys table.
 Assuming that (i) there aren't any unflagged antennas with significantly low gain due to for example pointing errors, or hardware problems, and (ii) all the antennas have similar efficiencies -- usually good assumptions for ALMA data, then to good approximation the data weights are close to internally consistent and can produce good imaging results, but should not be combined with other data that have different Δνch, tij, or antenna size without further modification.

-CASE 2) CASA 4.2.2 and later: Upon import data weights are scaled by 2ΔνchΔtij and then also scaled by 1/[(Tsys(i) * Tsys(j)] using calwt=True at the applycal stage for Tsys table (thus making them per channel weights).
+Case 2) CASA 4.2.2 and later: Upon import data weights are scaled by 2ΔνchΔtij and then also scaled by 1/[(Tsys(i) * Tsys(j)] using calwt=True at the applycal stage for Tsys table (thus making them per channel weights).
 Additionally:

 (A) For data calibrated by the 4.2.2 CASA Pipeline the weights are further modified by [gain(i)2 * gain(j)2] when the amplitude gain table is applied using calwt=True.
 Since the amplitude gains are directly proportional to the effective Antenna area, scaling the weights by the amplitude gains will take into account antenna size differences, and also down-weight antennas with comparatively low gain.
-Thus, these weights are correct (but see Absolute Accuracy of the Data Weights).
+Thus, these weights are correct (but see #Absolute_Accuracy_of_the_Data_Weights).

 (B) For data manually calibrated in CASA 4.2.2, unfortunately calwt=False was still used to apply the antenna gain table, thus, these data have weights that are not correct in a relative sense when compared to other data with different antenna size by the factor [gain(i)2 * gain(j)2].